Have questions about the 2019-2020 FAFSA?

 Choosing which college or university to attend is a huge decision that will influence the rest of your life.
 Reeths-Puffer Schools encourages all Juniors and Seniors to make college visits to gauge whether a particular college is the right place for them.
 All Juniors and Seniors may visit college campuses once per semester (for a total of four visits) and have their absence from school recorded as a school-related absence.
 To do this, stop by the counseling office to pick up college visitation forms from the secretary, or just print out the form located here .

-To view the series of Positive Focus Films, click on the link.
+Positive Focus Films - To view the series of Positive Focus Films

 Credit recovery is offered (for a fee) through Reeths-Puffer High School during the school year, as well as through the summer.
-The curriculum will be delivered through E2020, a web-based program.
+The curriculum will be delivered through Edgenuity (formerly E2020), a web-based program.
 For more information, contact your guidance counselor.